-My hostel was basic but ok, I checked in and went to find the free walking tour that Rolando had recommended to me.
+My hostel was basic but ok, I checked in and went to find the free walking tour that Rolando from Colibri Camping had recommended to me.
 The meeting point was outside San Pedro prison, a notoriously corrupt establishment in the city centre, where inmates live with their families, and those with money afford very comfortable living quarters, produce and sell their own cocaine and offer tours of the prison.
 Rumour has it you can bribe your way into the prison but exact details of how to get out again are scarce.
 I declined the offer of a tour as stories of stabbings, rapes and disappearance of tourists had already reached my ears.
 It is a prison after all.

-After that dramatic start, we were shepherded around the city, calling at various markets, and stopping off to admire St Nicholas Church, which was built with the help of the indigenous people in the hope that they would feel more attached to their new place of Christian worship.
+After that dramatic start, we walked around the city, calling at various markets, and stopping off to admire St Nicholas Church, which was built with the help of the indigenous people in the hope that they would feel more attached to their new place of Christian worship.
 The result is a traditional church, with indigenous influences in the stonework and decoration which makes for an interesting mix.

 That afternoon before we met officially for the trek meeting, my new room-mate and I went to investigate the newly built Mi Teleferico cable car, a network of lines pushed for by the indigenous president Eva Morales, in a bid to unite the outskirts of the city with the centre, and enable the people from the poorer communities such as El Alto to commute cheaply without braving the notorious La Paz traffic.
 There is some debate about the effectiveness of the project and benefit to the locals, but they do make for an excellent tourist attraction, offering stunning views of the city as you soar above.
 We took the red line which was closest to our hostel, and for just 3 bolivianos we reached El Alto in around 15 minutes, instead of the 45 minute journey (or more) in the choking traffic below.